jrhughes90/Fingerprint-Auth0-marketplace/login-action/installation_guide.md

 The Fingerprint Pro result parameters will be available inside Auth0 [Actions](https://auth0.com/docs/customize/actions/actions-overview).
 For example, you can [create](https://auth0.com/docs/customize/actions/write-your-first-action) an Action in your login flow that stores all device identifiers of a single user [in their metadata](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow#enrich-the-user-profile).

+Ensure that you replace the placeholder parameter values in the code example below for for `region` and `api_key`.
+You can store the Fingerprint secret API KEY within the [Auth0 secret values](https://auth0.com/docs/customize/actions/write-your-first-action#add-a-secret)

 ```
 /**
 * Handler that will be called during the execution of a PostLogin flow.